 Qualification entries are made creating a ‘booking’ using our secure website for Functional Skills entries and submissions.

-The way to order question papers and schedule on-screen tests is by creating a ‘test session’ within our secure site.
+The way to order question papers is by creating a ‘test session’ within our secure site.

 Before you can do this, you need to make overall qualification entries (registrations), which are processed immediately on submission – there’s no delay.